newrelic-experimental/browser-agent-debugger-extension/README.md

 1. Clone the repository or download the source code.
 2. Open Chrome and navigate to `chrome://extensions/`.
 3. Enable "Developer mode" using the toggle in the top right corner.
-4. Click on "Load unpacked" and select the `nrba-injector-extension-v3` directory.
+4. Click on "Load unpacked" and select the `browser-agent-debugger-extension` directory.
+5. Ensure the extension shows in the open `extensions` page, and that it is enabled.

 ## Usage
-- Click on the extension icon in the Chrome toolbar to open the popup.
-- Use the popup to interact with the extension's features.
-- Access the DevTools panel by right-clicking on a web page and selecting "Inspect", then navigating to the "NRBA" tab.
+1. Access the NR Browser Agent DevTools panel by pressing `command + option + i` or right-clicking on a web page and selecting "Inspect"
+2. then navigate to the "NRBA" tab.
+3. Open the filters and toggle the settings to find, show, or hide certain event types.

+## Disclaimer
+This project is under development and probably full of more bugs than a summer camp bunkbed.
+Use with that expectation in mind until a more stable product is developed.
+Contributions and issues are welcome to improve development speed.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any enhancements or bug fixes.